hikeventures/hikeventures.github.io/_posts/events/2017-04-06-ITB-Kazakhstan.markdown

 ---
-title: Things to do outdoors in Kazakhstan - ITB Interview with the TourAsia Travel Agency
+title: Things to do outdoors in Kazakhstan
 description: Our interview with the TourAsia Travel Agency from Kazakhstan at the ITB in Berlin
 date: 2017-04-06 15:28:01
 category: articles